 Niki enjoying the mountains in Wild Nepal

 I have travelled to Nepal at least a dozen times - trekking, cycling and climbing giant peaks.
 But the two places that remain my favourites are Dolpo, near the Tibetan border, and the base camps of Kangchenjunga.
 They both have the most incredible Himalayan scenery and are long, strenuous, satisfying treks.
 Just my thing!
 Approaching the Ghami La, 5,700m, in snow, following the tracks of a snow leopard was a particularly fond memory.
+More recently, I completed the spectacular trek to Makalu Base Camp which was quite simply one of the best, most spectacular and rewarding treks in the world.
 Wild Nepal has definitely stolen my heart.

 Bhutan – Seraphina, Reservations Manager

 Seraphina enjoying the high mountains of Bhutan

 I’ve been lucky enough to travel the world and been to so many amazing places but the country that I have the greatest passion for is Bhutan which I’ve visited over 7 times now.
 There are many unique things about Bhutan – the national dress, dzongs, Gross National Happiness, the architecture and the food (chili cheese anyone!) but for me it’s the completely unspoilt nature of the high mountains that make it so very special.
 It’s one of the few places that you can find real wilderness and enjoy a ‘proper’ camping trek, immersed in the spectacular scenery and completely removed from the modern world.
 The Lingshi Laya Trek is probably the nearest I’ve come to finding my trekking Nirvana.